 The Filing Fee allows M.S.
 Project, M.S.
 Thesis, or Ph.D. students to pay a reduced fee so that they may file their dissertation during a given quarter without the need to register and enroll.
 While in Filing Fee status, students may lose access to certain services available to registered students.
 Students who intend to use the Filing Fee during the academic year, must submit a Filing Fee application by end of Week 7 of the quarter prior to the intended quarter of usage.
 Additionally, the student must have advanced to candidacy by the quarter prior to the term that they expect to be in Filing-Fee status.

 M.S. students will also need to submit a draft of their project or thesis, and a timeline of their work, from the initial stages to their proposed date of completion.
 (Ph.D. students are not required to submit these documents).
 The draft must be approved by the student’s academic advisor with a physical signature or by an email from the advisor’s ucla.edu email address.
+M.S.
+Students who intend to apply for the Filing Fee will need to submit a draft of their project or thesis that is nearly complete and requires only minor stylistic or typographical changes.
+M.S. students should outline the intended revisions during the Filing Fee quarter as an attachment to their timeline.

 Summary of Required Documents